statamic/docs/content/collections/docs/assets.md

 ]
 ```

+> Be sure to set `'visibility' => 'public',` if you want to be able to see, interact with, and manipulate images in your container.

 Filesystems are defined in `config/filesystems.php`  They can point to the local filesystem, S3, or any [Flysystem adapter](https://flysystem.thephpleague.com/v2/docs/).

 ## Private Containers